United States v. Skrmetti: Plaintiffs

 The suit was brought by three transgender teens and their families as well as a Tennessee doctor who treats youth with gender dysphoria.
 The Biden administration joined the plaintiffs under a law which allows the federal government to join in private suits which allege violations of the Equal Protection Clause.
 Among the plaintiffs is a 16-year old transgender girl, identified only as "L.W.", and her parents, Brian and Samantha Williams, of Nashville, Tennessee.
 L.W. is a recipient of gender-affirming hormone therapy, which she says has greatly improved her quality of life, describing the gender dysphoria she experienced before treatment as "real-life body horror", and saying that her treatment allows her to "feel normal".
 The Tennessee state ban forces the Williams family to travel out-of-state for L.W.'s hormone treatments.
-Biden administration Solicitor General Elizabeth Prelogar has advocated for the plaintiff's right to be a girl in Tennessee.
-Samantha Williams criticized the "hypocrisy" of Tennessee lawmakers, who championed "parental rights" with regard to COVID-19, only to infringe on those rights via HB1, saying, "They made this medical decision for our child."
+Biden administration Solicitor General Elizabeth Prelogar advocated for the plaintiff's right to "be a girl" in Tennessee.
+Samantha Williams accused Tennessee lawmakers of hypocrisy, as they had championed "parental rights" with regard to COVID-19, but sought to restrict parental rights via HB1, saying, "They made this medical decision for our child."

 The Biden administration argued in favor of the plaintiffs before the Supreme Court in December 2024.
-After President Donald Trump was inaugurated in January 2025, the Trump administration informed the Supreme Court on February 7, 2025 that it had changed the United States' stance and no longer supported the plaintiffs.
-Nonetheless, the Trump administration urged the justices to issue a decision on the case.
+After President Donald Trump was inaugurated in January 2025, the Trump administration informed the Supreme Court on February 7, 2025, that it had changed the United States' stance and no longer supported the plaintiffs.
+The Trump administration nonetheless urged the justices to issue a decision on the case.